Overview of the degree program

 44 semester hours

-Successful completion of a qualifying examination
+Successful completion of a aptitude test

 A degree in music or art obtained in a diploma degree program or Bachelor degree program or comparable degree program awarded by a university, college of music, or an equivalent institute of higher education in Germany or abroad.